theSuiGenerisAakash/simplenews-backend/README.md

-# Amida API Boilerplate
+# SimpleNews(Backend) - All your news at one place.

 ## Overview

-This is a boilerplate application for building REST APIs in Node.js using ES6 and Express.
-Intended for use with Postgres using Sequelize ORM.
+This is a Node.js application which serves as the backend for the SimpleNews application.
+Written using ES6 and Express, it is intended for use with Postgres using Sequelize ORM.

+> This applicaation is based on the Amida api boilerplate template available [here](https://github.com/amida-tech/api-boilerplate)

+#### Please note the below README has been provided in the boilerplate template but has been updated.

 ### Features